 I recommend using 90 degree V-blocks to support your rotor during measurement.
 Depending on the weight of your rotors, we would recommend that you use nylon inserts in your V-blocks.
 If you need us to supply V-blocks, we will need the range of your rotor weights and journal dimensions in order to quote.
 The Standard System includes:

-Eddy Current Probe and cable (Electrical Runout - Schenck Vibronecs IN-085) LVDT Mechanical Probe and cable (Mechanical Runout resolution: 0.00002") Nylon Tip for Mechanical Probe Calibrator for Electrical and Mechanical LVDT probes Proximity switch and cable (key phasor) Quadrature encoder with index and cable Four (4) Magnetic base assemblies to mount the probes and encoder Signal Conditioner/interface box Computer Interface Cable (USB) Rugged, water proof carrying case.
-By Stormcase Software and license 3 year warranty and life time free software updates Setup, installing the software on your computer, and on-site training.
+Eddy Current Probe and cable (Electrical Runout) LVDT Mechanical Probe with nylon tip and cable (Mechanical Runout) Calibrator for Electrical and Mechanical LVDT probes Proximity switch and cable (key phasor to trigger start and end of revolution) Quadrature encoder with index and cable (for providing live graphs) Four (4) Magnetic base assemblies to mount the probes and encoder Signal Conditioner/interface box Windows 10 Portable Laptop Computer Computer Interface Cable (USB) Rugged, water proof carrying case.
+By Stormcase Software and license 3 year warranty and life time free software updates One day of on-site training.
 Hotel and airfare not included.

-We include a Windows 7 computer.
-However, many companies require computer systems to be purchased through their own MIS departments.
-If this is the case, the computer must meet the following requirements.
-We would install the software on-site while your computer support staff watches the process.
+We include a new Windows 10 computer.
+We could also provide a refurbished Windows 7 comptuer.
+If you must use a computer supplied by your company, that computer must meet the requirements listed blow.
+We can install the software on-site during the training while your computer support staff watches the process.
 There is no discount for supplying your own computer because we would we have to support the software on a non-standard system, and allow additional time during the on-site commissioning.